 Strategic Alliances is one of eight nonprofit management courses in the Learning Institute Certificate Series.
 The course presents standard nonprofit concepts, vocabulary, and strategies through a 90-minute video presentation.
 A downloadable participant guide reinforces the presentation and contains worksheets and an Organizational Assessment Tool to assist with post-training implementation.
 The course takes from six to nine hours to complete.

-This donation allows one student to enroll in this course.
+This offer allows one student to enroll in this course.
 The course is available online to this student for one year.

 Benefits for Organizations